 Amusing Injuries: Generally, when someone gets hurt, they're down for a little while...
 Except Chester, who is kneecapped (in both knees) and shot in the shoulder in the opening of Season 2, and is fine ten minutes later in the same episode.
 Nobody even mentions his wounds.
 Played for Laughs.

 The Cavalry: The Résistance girls swoop in with munitions when the guys run out.
-Then they run out of munitions.
+Then they run out of munitions as well.

 Cerebus Rollercoaster: The series' tone is clearly comedic; then mid-season things get Darker and Edgier when they realize there is a mole in camp, the Company is temporarily disbanded, Slice and Patriot are seriously wounded...
 And then it's back to alternating tragic / tense and hilarious into season two.